Sunday, March 9, 2025

 THE TORTURED POETS DEPARTMENT is out now.”

 This is a great concept about releasing stress and being able to move on from things, write it down and not think of it about it anymore.
 I use this myself quite often.Taylor does it on a grand scale and makes a lot of money from it.
 She is also emphasizing that she’s not doing this to get it back at people, but to express how she feels.
 And that basically is the whole message of The Tortured Poets Department and why it is the last song on the album.
 Living a good life is being able to move on and Taylor does that by writing her music and we all enjoy it.
 Thank you Taylor for sharing very personal pieces of yourself with us all these years.
-Your music has been there for me so many times of my life and been able to help me in ways you’re never know.
+Your music has been there for me so many times of my life and been able to help me in ways you’ll never know.

 Related Posts Plugin for WordPress, Blogger...